 The main people who should not use a box spring include:

-Most modern mattresses do not require a box spring.
+Most modern mattresses including mattresses in a box do not require a box spring.
 In fact, many newer foam and latex beds can actually be damaged by using a traditional box spring.
 Box springs are designed for use with innerspring beds, and some models do not provide the same type of rigid support needed for a foam bed.

 To determine whether or not you need a box spring, it’s helpful to read the recommendations of your bed’s manufacturer.
 You can find this information on the manufacturer or retailer’s website, and often on the tag attached to the mattress itself.
 Different styles of mattresses can benefit from different types of foundations, so it’s helpful to go directly to the source to see what the manufacturer recommends.
 Not only that, but also some mattress warranties will stipulate that you use a recommended type of bed base or render them void.